dylanpriceginno/DeliveryAttempts/README.md

 # Delivery Attempts Model

-A large scale model which takes previous unused customer data at a delivery postcode level and aggregates it various levels including dleivery lcoation, postcode and postcode district.
-Metrics such as delivery failure ratio, Mode delivery failure time are written in DAX.
+A large scale model which takes previous unused customer data at a delivery postcode level and aggregates it various levels including delivery location, postcode and postcode district.
+New metrics such as delivery failure ratio, Mode delivery failure time are created in DAX.

 Page 1 - Delivery Failure Makeup -  A display of how our delivery fails, when it fails and why it fails.
 ![image](https://github.com/dylanpriceginno/DeliveryAttempts/assets/85695465/132d1a5a-6e31-490d-a85b-c1159eda659e)